-Set in the stunning seven acres in Cambridgeshire, Askham Village Community’s Huntington’s disease services include fully coordinated with multi-disciplinary support teams for appropriate and timely care
+Set in the stunning seven acres in Cambridgeshire, Askham Rehab’s Huntington’s disease services include fully coordinated with multi-disciplinary support teams for appropriate and timely care

 Huntington’s Disease or chorea disorder is a neurodegenerative genetic disorder that affects muscle coordination and leads to cognitive decline and dementia.
 It is the most common genetic cause of abnormal involuntary writhing movements and also results in gradual damage to specific areas of the brain.

 Askham Village Community staff are trained to assist residents to manage symptoms, some which may require one-on-one 24-hour care and specialist behavioural management.